coelhocaique/cinema-api/README.md

    * ``` POST /movies``` an API to create available movies.
    * ``` GET /movies/{movieId}/sessions?dateTime=2021-09-13T14:00:00``` an API to retrieve movie session for a specific date and time greater than equal the time informed.

-I also added integration with [Travis CI](https://www.travis-ci.com/) so after each commit, a pipeline runs to validate the changes.
+I also added integration with [Travis CI](https://www.travis-ci.com/) so after each commit, a pipeline runs to validate the changes and sends the tests result to [CodeCov](https://about.codecov.io/) to evaluate the tests coverage.

 ### What can be improved?